GMLC-TDC/HELICS/docs/user-guide/advanced_topics/advanced_topics_index.md

 - [**Dynamic Federations**](./dynamic_federations.md) - Sometimes it is useful to have a federate that is not ready at the beginning of co-simulation.
 This is a dynamic federation.
 There are various levels of this (not all are available yet) and this document discusses some aspects of dynamic co-simulation.
 - [**Timeouts**](./timeouts.md) - HELICS includes a number of timeouts to prevent failed operations from continuing indefinitely, the various timeout options are discussed in this document.
 - [**Command Interface**](./commandInterface.md) - HELICS v3 introduced the command interface as a method of asynchronously communicating between federates.
-- [\*_Aliases_](./aliases.md) - HELICS 3.3 introduced the notion of aliases.
+- [**Aliases**](./aliases.md) - HELICS 3.3 introduced the notion of aliases.
 Aliases allow a mapping of an interface key to a different string.
-- [\*_Callbacks_](./callbacks.md) - Over time a number of callbacks have been added for various operations and stages of the life cycle of a federate.
+- [**Callbacks**](./callbacks.md) - Over time a number of callbacks have been added for various operations and stages of the life cycle of a federate.
 This document describes the different callbacks available.
-- [\*_Callback Federates_](./CallbackFederate.md) - HELICS 3.3 introduced a beta test for callback federates which allow a federate to operate purely inline with a core based solely on callbacks.
+- [**Callback Federates**](./CallbackFederate.md) - HELICS 3.3 introduced a beta test for callback federates which allow a federate to operate purely inline with a core based solely on callbacks.
 This can allow a much higher number of federates on a given system than was previously possible.
+- [**Networking**](./CallbackFederate.md) - HELICS provides several ways of working in more restrictive networking environments.
 - [**Encrypted Communication**](./encrypted_communication.md) - How to encrypt communication between HELICS brokers/federates.